25 Watts

-25 Watts is a 2001 Uruguayan urban comedy drama film directed and written by Juan Pablo Rebella and Pablo Stoll.
-The independent film picture stars Daniel Hendler, Jorge Temponi, and Alfonso Tort.
-The film received a total of ten awards and three additional nominations, including Best Feature Film Award at the Rotterdam International Film Festival, Best First Feature Film Award at the Havana Film Festival, and others.
+25 Watts is a 2001 Uruguayan urban comedy drama film directed and written by the partnership of Juan Pablo Rebella and Pablo Stoll.
+The independent film picture stars Daniel Hendler, Jorge Temponi, and Alfonso Tort, as it revolves around three teenagers and their struggles in a sleazy neighborhood of Montevideo on a summer Saturday.
+The film received a total of ten awards and three additional nominations, including Best Feature Film Award at the Rotterdam International Film Festival, Best First Feature Film Award at the Havana Film Festival.